Amazon enables free calls and messages on all Echo devices with Alexa Calling

 Amazon may have flopped with the Fire Phone, but don’t count it out of the telephony game just yet.
 Alongside Amazon unveiling its newest Echo device earlier today — the Echo Show with a seven-inch video screen — the company also announced Alexa Calling, free voice calls and messaging services that you use through all Echo devices (not just the Show), as well as users of the Alexa app for smartphones.

-There is no specific word on when the new feature will actually launch — it’s just “coming soon” according to the Alexa Calling product page.
-We’ve asked Amazon for more details about this.
+The feature is marked as “coming soon” on the Alexa Calling product page, but we have been told by an Amazon spokesperson that in fact, it’s coming online later today.
+In other words, well ahead of the newest Echo shipping.

-Users of the newest Echo, the Echo Show, which has the screen and video feature, will get added services it seems.
+Meanwhile, users of that newest Echo, the Echo Show, which has the screen and video feature, will get added services, it seems.
 The one that has jumped out at me first is called “Drop In” — which lets you make a call to someone without them even answering the phone first.
-Think of it as the 21st tech equivalent of someone coming to your house and either peeking through the front window s they’re knocking, or maybe just walking straight in, 70s sitcom-style.
+Think of it as the 21st century tech equivalent of someone coming to your house and either peeking through the front window as they’re knocking, or maybe just walking straight in, 70s sitcom-style.

 Alas, this is not being positioned as something mildly intrusive, nor as a creepy big brother-style service (which is the worst case scenario and one that Amazon has been taking pains to avoid in all of its Echo and Alexa products).
 Rather, Amazon emphasizes that it is opt-in, and a way to communicate with only the very closest members of your family.